How did everything begin?

 evenly distributed in space.
 It proves against the theory.

-Some researchers have tried to solve this problem by
+Some researchers have tried to solve this

-proposing that matter condensations and disturbances took
+problem by proposing that matter condensations and

-explain how these matter condensations were formed.
+able to properly explain how these matter condensations

 However, the big problem is, "How did it all start?"
 How did